Staging the Bedroom DIY Home Staging Tips for a faster, more profitable home sale

 What buyer could resist this luxurious master bedroom?

-At this time, home buyers are looking for a master bedroom that will offer them a serene and relaxing get-away from the cares of the world, preferably a room with "spa-like" appeal.
+It helps to be aware of current housing trends when staging all the rooms in your home.
+At this time, home buyers are looking for a master bedroom that will offer them a serene and relaxing get-away from the cares of the world, preferably a room with a "spa-like" appeal.

-The spa look is still very much in favor with house hunters, perhaps because of the neutral colors and luxurious fabrics.
+The spa look is still very much in favor with house hunters, possibly because the soft neutral colors and luxurious fabrics appeal to both sexes.

 Neutral paint colors and luxurious fabrics make this bedroom very appealing

-Home buyers WILL judge your home by the furnishings and paint colors.
-As a former real estate agent, I have seen people reject a home just because they were thinking about all the painting they would have to do!
+As a former real estate agent, I have seen people reject a home simply because they were thinking about all the painting they would have to do!

 Keep buyers from negotiating the price of your house down by taking care of any problems before the home sale.

-With proper furniture layouts, neutral paint colors, (neutral paint colors appeal to almost everyone!) plush bed linens and accessories, you will move closer to creating the look that home buyers want.
+With proper furniture layouts, neutral paint colors, plush bed linens and accessories, you will move closer to creating that look that home buyers want.

 Follow the bedroom interior decorating ideas below to sell your home faster and for more money.